Dr. Benjamin Penglase

 Chicago, Illinois 60660

-Ben Penglase received his Ph.D.from Harvard University in 2003.
-He is a cultural anthropologist with research experience in Brl.
-His most resent research project, based on fieldwork with residents of a favela (or squatter neighborhood), in Rio de Janeiro, Brazil, analyzes how drug trafficking, police violence and inequality are reshaping Brazilian society.
+Ben Penglase received his Ph.D. from Harvard University in 2003.
+He is a cultural anthropologist with research experience in Brazil.
+His most recent research project, based on fieldwork with residents of a favela (or squatter neighborhood), in Rio de Janeiro, Brazil, analyzes how drug trafficking, police violence and inequality are reshaping Brazilian society.
 His research interests include race and gender in Brazil, the cultural effects of globalization and neoliberalism, urbanization, human rights and cultural relativism, and Latin American social movements.
 Dr. Penglase has a joint appointment in Anthropology and Latin American Studies.

-forthcoming Invading the Favela: Echoes of Police Practices among Brazil’s Urban Poor.
-In Police in Practice: Policing in Anthropological Perspective, William Garriot, ed.
+2013 Invading the Favela: Echoes of Police Practices among Brazil's Urban Poor.
+In Policing and Contemporary Governance: The Anthropology of Police in Practice.
+William Garriott, ed.
 Palgrave Press.

 2012 Review of Drug War Zone by Howard Campbell.
 Journal of Latin American and Caribbean Anthropology.
 17(2):373-375.